eclipse-openj9/openj9-docs/docs/xgcpolicy.md

 : This policy handles only memory allocation and heap expansion, but doesn't reclaim any memory.
 If the available Java heap becomes exhausted, an `OutOfMemoryError` exception is triggered and the VM stops.

     Because there is no GC pause and most overheads on allocations are eliminated, the impact on runtime performance is minimized.
 This policy therefore provides benfits for "garbage-free" applications.
-See "When to use `nogc`" below for possible use cases.
+See the following section, "When to use nogc", for some possible use cases.

     You should be especially careful when using any of the following techniques with `nogc` because memory is never released under this policy:
     - Finalization